 Many articles about Paleo claim that cavemen only lived to 30 years of age.
 That’s half right.
 If a caveman made it past age 20 he typically lived to 60 years of age.
-Not bad.
-I mean, it’s nowhere close to 110, but most lived well past 30.
 The problem with Paleo longevity statistics is they factor in infant mortality.
 Death rates were high under the age of 5.
 So, the average age of longevity at 30 many read about is an average of those who died in infancy and those who died naturally of old age.
 Other factors included infectious disease, predatory animals and inferior shelter.

 Let’s face it.
 Cavemen lived a difficult existence.
 They worked really hard for every morsel of food they put in their mouths.
 Much of their energy was spent foraging and hunting for animals, which they did in the merciless sun all day.
 They had to deal with warring tribes.
 They had to brave the seasons without heaters and air conditioners.
 Life was tough.
 Can you imagine living outdoors and living off the land your entire life?
 You’d be pretty worn out by the time you were 60!